dungatoro/degamorgen/README.md

 # todo!()
-- [ ] Parse a written expression to BoolExpr structure (by macro or some function)
+- [ ] Add proc macro for parsing of boolean expression